 The overall grey apparel makes this watch unique due to the various scales of the color.
 While the dial background is darker, the sub-dials, case, and metal band come in lighter tones.
 You’ll also find the Roman numerals of the same tint, making it an all-grey timepiece that is sure to catch an eye.

 The case diameter is moderately sized at 40mm, as is the thickness at 9mm.
 Thus the watch goes well with various styles and attires.

-You can feel free to take it with you swimming or showering since the 50m (165ft) water-resistance ensures safety.
+You can feel free to take it with you swimming or showering since the 50m (165ft) water-resistance ensures enough safety.